RJNY/RJNY.github.io/_posts/2017-09-03-web-development-on-the-iPad-Pro.md

 ## Conclusion

+**So is it good for web development?** _Not yet._

+The lack of a native web inspector is a critical missing component.
+Your only options are the buggy firebug bookmarklet or connect to a laptop via usb for the web inspector, which defeats the entire purpose of development on an iPad in the first place.

+There is also the need to always be connected to the internet for a SSH connection.
+If you lose internet connection, you're stranded with very limited options of resolution.

+Another surprising thing that bugged me is the lack of mouse or trackpad support on the iPad.
+While it is a joy to touch the screen for many of my tasks, the need to touch the screen for web development sucks all the joy out of this magical experience.

+**Is it for me?** _Not yet_

+Simply put, the only thing the iPad has going for it over the macbook is it's form-factor, touch screen and LTE option.
+There is nothing I can't already do on a macbook that I can't do on an iPad (except touch the screen apparently).

+I will be returning my iPad Pro 10.5".
 The iPad has definitely become a contender in the realm of professional tools.
 I believe that this could be the machine that most professionals use for their day-to-day tasks.
 You'll find many YouTube videos of how the iPad helps business professionals, music producers and artists alike, so I'll spare you the details of how amazing the iPad is for the day-to-day, mundane.

-So is it good for web development? _Not yet._

-The lack of a native web inspector is a critical missing component.
-There is also the need to always be connected to the internet for a SSH/Mosh connection.

 That aside, I love the idea of carrying an iPad instead of my 15" MacBook Pro.
 I even thought about trading it in for the LTE version so I could have access to my VPN from anywhere and not be reliant of slow public WiFi connections.

 I am looking forward to the day where the iPad is a full laptop replacement, but today is not that day.
 Happy hacking!